c3lang/c3c/CONTRIBUTING.md

 ## 4. How to contribute to various tools

 In general, file a pull request.
 Depending on who maintains it, rules may differ.

+## 5. AI usage in contributions

+AI tools do not change contributor responsibilities.

+**Pull Requests**

+- You must fully understand and be able to explain all submitted code.
+- Code must meet normal standards: style, clarity and tests.
+- **Respect maintainer time:** Do not use PR reviews as an AI feedback loop.
+- If review effort exceeds implementation effort, the PR may be rejected.
+- Be transparent if a significant portion of the code is AI-generated.
+- **Copyright risks:** The legal status of AI-generated code is uncertain and may become copyright encumbered in the future.
+Direct copy-pasting of AI-generated code cannot be accepted.

+**Issues and Reports**

+- Verify all claims, errors, and reproducible steps before submitting.
+- Do not paste raw AI output.
+Write concise reports in your own words.

+Use AI as a tool, not a substitute for understanding or effort.